AZ0228/AZ0228/README.md

 ### Hi there, I'm James

-I’m currently a second year computer science student studying at the Rensselaer Polytechnic Institute.
+I’m currently a second-year computer science student studying at the Rensselaer Polytechnic Institute.
 I have a strong passion for web development and have honed my skills in UI/UX design, frontend, and backend development.
-Specifically, I’m experienced with HTML, CSS, AJAX (js fetch), JavaScript, C++, Python (Flask), and Figma.

 What excites me the most about web development is the opportunity to create intuitive and impactful user experiences.
 Below, you'll find a showcase of my projects.
 Feel free to check them out or reach out if you'd like to collaborate!

 <!--